 How to make English muffin pizzas

 When I’m not really in the mood to cook or just don’t have time for it, these little mini veggie pizzas are my go-to.
 There are really so many different ways to make them.

-If you have reluctant cooks or kids that want to help out, this is the time to get them in the kitchen for a quick lesson.
+If you have reluctant cooks or kids who want to help out, this is the time to get them in the kitchen for a quick lesson.

 Which English muffins to use for pizza

-Most any grocery store carries English muffins in their bread section and, usually, 6 muffins come in a package.
+Most grocery stores carry English muffins in their bread section and, usually, 6 muffins come in a package.
 That will make 12 little mini pizzas.

 We always use oil-free English muffins that I buy in the frozen food section at my local grocery store.
 The Ezekiel brand is completely oil-free and perfect for making these little personal pizzas.
 Ezekiel muffins can be found in the frozen foods.

-For those that would like to make their own English muffins, I was able to find a 2-Minute Flourless English Muffin Recipe online.
+For those who would like to make their own English muffins, I was able to find a 2-minute Flourless English Muffin Recipe online.
 I haven’t tried it but read reviews from some that have, and I think they would be great.

 You’ll want to begin this recipe by cutting your muffin in half and toasting it in a toaster oven.

 If you want to know how to make English muffin pizzas without them getting soggy, this is the step you don’t want to miss.
 I have found that without toasting the muffins first, the finished product has a mushy crust, and that’s never good in my book.
 Make sure you toast the muffins first!

 Healthy oil-free marinara